Ryan Costello (baseball)

 Ryan Christopher Costello (June 13, 1996 – November 18, 2019) was an American professional baseball infielder.
-He played college baseball for Central Connecticut State University, and was playing in the Minnesota Twins organization at the time of his death.
+He played college baseball for Central Connecticut State University, and was in New Zealand preparing to play in Australia at the time of his death.

 Career

+Amateur

 Costello attended Wethersfield High School in Wethersfield, Connecticut.
 Undrafted out of high school in the 2014 MLB draft, he enrolled at Central Connecticut State University, where he played college baseball.
-As a freshman in 2015, he appeared in 37 games (with 34 being starts), batting .248 with two home runs and 13 RBIs.
+As a freshman in 2015, he appeared in 37 games (with 34 being starts), batting .248 with two home runs and 13 RBI.
 Following his first collegiate baseball season, he played for the Bristol Blues during the summer.
-In 2016, as a sophomore, he was batting .324 with three home runs and 21 RBIs in thirty games before an injury ended his season.
-He returned from the injury that summer and played for the Keene Swamp Bats where he hit .264 with five home runs and 19 RBIs in 42 games.
-As a junior in 2017, he batted .296 with nine home runs and 52 RBIs in 58 games.
+In 2016, as a sophomore, he was batting .324 with three home runs and 21 RBI in 30 games before an injury ended his season.
+He returned from the injury that summer and played for the Keene Swamp Bats where he hit .264 with five home runs and 19 RBI in 42 games.
+As a junior in 2017, he batted .296 with nine home runs and 52 RBI in 58 games.

+Seattle Mariners

-After his junior year, he was selected by the Seattle Mariners in the 31st round of the 2017 MLB draft.
-He signed for $5,000 and made his professional debut that year for the Arizona League Mariners, batting .331/.430/.634 with eight home runs and 38 RBIs in 44 games.
-He began 2018 with the Clinton LumberKings, with whom he was named to the Midwest League All-Star Game where he participated in the Home Run Derby.
+After his junior year, Costello was selected by the Seattle Mariners in the 31st round of the 2017 MLB draft.
+He signed for $5,000 and made his professional debut that year for the rookie–level Arizona League Mariners, batting .331/.430/.634 with eight home runs and 38 RBI in 44 games.
+He began 2018 with the Single–A Clinton LumberKings, with whom he was named to the Midwest League All-Star Game where he participated in the Home Run Derby.

+Minnesota Twins

 On July 30, 2018, Costello (along with Chase De Jong) was traded to the Minnesota Twins in exchange for Zach Duke.
-He was assigned to their minor league affiliate, Fort Myers Miracle, and finished the season there.
-In 128 games between Clinton and Fort Myers, he hit .258 with twenty home runs and 79 RBIs.
-He returned to Fort Myers to begin 2019, and was promoted to the Twins' Double-A affiliate Pensacola Blue Wahoos during the season.
-Over 108 games with the two clubs, Costello batted .223/.343./412 with 15 home runs and 46 RBIs.
+He was assigned to their minor league affiliate, High–A Fort Myers Miracle, and finished the season there.
+In 128 games between Clinton and Fort Myers, he hit .258 with twenty home runs and 79 RBI.
+He returned to Fort Myers to begin 2019, and was later promoted to the Double–A Pensacola Blue Wahoos during the season.
+Over 108 games between the two affiliates, Costello batted .223/.343./412 with 15 home runs and 46 RBI.